IBM/localK8Dev/README.md

 # Developing a Kubernetes Application with Local and Remote Clusters

+As a developer you want to be able to rapidly iterate on your application source code locally while still mirroring a remote production environment as closely as possible.
 This tutorial describes how to deploy a Kubernetes application locally using Minikube and then how to deploy it to the Kubernetes Service on the IBM Cloud.

 # Objectives